valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 ## 🛑 PAUSE 🛑

 Hey!
-We're almost done with our infrastructure.
+We're almost done with our Redux infrastructure.
 This has been a ton of set up for only two possible actions that the user can set off, and we haven't even built our component, yet.
 We can do that right now.

 ###### components/Search.js
 ```javascript